 As grubs begin to feed on sod, large, dry-looking, patchy brown areas will appear.
 A little digging around will reveal the white, wormy looking culprits.
 If visible damage is present in the grass, you should have no problem finding the grubs to confirm the infestation.
 After you’ve confirmed that you do indeed have a grub problem, don’t stress.
 There are ways to get rid of the pests, but you will want to act quickly to prevent further damage to your lawn.

 The best way to control grubs is to do so preventatively, that is, to get ahead of the problem before it arises.
-To do this effectively, pre-treating grubs in the spring is most ideal.
+To do this effectively, pre-treating grubs in the spring through mid-summer is most ideal.
 If you are dealing with a grub problem and need a curative solution, we highly recommend Aloft LC G Granular Insecticide.
 This professional-grade granular pesticide made for homeowner use knocks out not only grubs but also a wide variety of other pests like ants, ticks, fleas and crickets.
 Using a broadcast spreader, simply apply the product to your lawn, garden and perimeter of your home for results.
 It can also serve as a preventative for grub worms and other pests.
 Contact us to find out if Aloft Granular Insecticide is offered at a Carolina Fresh Farms location near you.